As educators look to teach and engage students using EdTech (educational technology), many turn to Monica Burns.

 Attending some of the conferences last year and the beginning of 2016, I heard about how virtual reality and open educational resources (OER) were two areas that will shape the future.

 I think that virtual reality sped up, surpassing expectations about how quickly it would develop.

 OER has not been as fast as I had hoped.
 But I’m still really pumped about the idea of OER making quality materials free for teachers, no matter where they are.
 I’m hoping that it continues to be a push that people are making over the next few months, into 2017.

 And then the other area that I’m really excited about is formative assessment technology.

 How are teachers using tools to collect everyday data that they can work with?
 Not a report that they have to go to a state website to download.
 Instead, they need actionable real-time data that allows them to differentiate learning experiences.

 I’ve been calling this “formative tech.”
-It’s an area I’m particularly excited about as we enter 2017.
+It’s an area I’m particularly excited about for the future.

 Keep an Open Mind (Monica Burns’ Journey into EdTech Consulting)

 PG: What pursued you to leave your career as a classroom teacher and venture into EdTech and curriculum consulting?

 MB: When I was teaching in South Harlem in New York, we became a magnet school for environmental stewardship and purchased iPads for our grade 5 students.